the-company-tcus/docs/blog/2022-02-03-create-remark-plugin.md

 ### Manually parse Markdown string with `@mdx-js/mdx`

-We can also manually parse Markdown string (from server) with `@mdx-js/mdx` and then transform the URL to `react-player` component.
+We can also manually parse the Markdown string (from the server) with `@mdx-js/mdx` and then transform the URL to the `react-player` component.

 Manually parsed Markdown content with [`evaluate`](https://mdxjs.com/packages/mdx/#evaluatefile-options) function: